 "Sunningdale is a great golf club with two fantastic heathland golf courses.
 I was expecting something special on my first ever trip to Sunningdale and it didn't let me down.
 In fact it delivered in spades.
 I have returned since and it continues to mesmerize."

 "Walton Heath, a club with a rich history and distinguished membership, is an oasis of pure heathland golf situated a mere 20 miles outside the city of London.
 All but one of the 36 holes that comprise both the Old and New courses are laid out on a wonderful piece of golfing terrain that is hauntingly barren yet stunningly beautiful."

 "As long as golf is played the debate about which is the best Surrey heathland course will rage.
 It's a puzzle that will never be solved because it's such a subjective question.
 However, what is certain is that St. George's Hill will always be a contender.
 And a very strong one at that."

 "Before I even begin to tell you how good this golf course is I want to let you know just how perfect the entire set-up at West Sussex is.
 The golf course is almost perfect.
 West Sussex, on the edge of the South Downs, is quite simply a wonderful place and a magnificent location to golf."

 "It’s safe to say there’s a lot more to Rye Golf Club than the actual golf course.
-It’s an idiosyncratic club with a rich history and fully deserves its place as a special component in the rich tapestry of English golf.
+It’s an idiosyncratic club with a distinguished history and fully deserves its place as a special component in the rich tapestry of English golf.
 Here is a place where you will find that the respect for the traditional aspects of the game are very much still at the forefront."